godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

 Save the script.
 Now the object will spin clockwise in the editor, but if you run the game, it will spin counter-clockwise.

-.. note:: Codes from other nodes don't run in the editor.
+.. note:: Code from other nodes doesn't run in the editor.
 Your access to other nodes is limited.
 You can access the tree and nodes, and their default properties, but you can't access user variables.
 If you want to do so, other nodes have to run in the editor too.
 AutoLoad nodes cannot be accessed in the editor at all.

 .. warning:: Using ``tool`` improperly can yield many errors.
 It is advised to first write the code how you want it, and only then add the ``tool`` keyword to the top.
 Also make sure you divide your code into part that runs in editor and part that runs in game.
 This way you can find your bug easier.